patrick-heese/aws-cloud-resume-challenge/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/patrick-heese/) | [GitHub Profile](https://github.com/patrick-heese)

 ## Acknowledgments
-This project was inspired by the original Cloud Resume Challenge concept [The Cloud Resume Challenge - AWS](https://cloudresumechallenge.dev/docs/the-challenge/aws).
+This project was inspired by the [The Cloud Resume Challenge - AWS](https://cloudresumechallenge.dev/docs/the-challenge/aws).
 The architecture diagram included here is my own version.
 I designed and developed all Infrastructure as Code (Terraform), Lambda/Python code, GitHub Actions (OIDC) workflows, and project documentation.